 - ⅓ cup small seeds such as poppy, sesame, flax, chia or millet

-- ⅔ cup big seeds such as sunflower or pumpkin seeds even a soft nut like walnut would work
+- ⅔ cup big seeds such as sunflower or pumpkin seeds

 - 4 cups white flour